Frontear/glfw-libs/README.md

 # GLFW Libs

-Confused on where to go?
-Head over to the [releases](https://github.com/Frontear/glfw-libs/releases) page and download from the latest release, following the instructions there.
+Follow the instructions from the [Latest Release](https://github.com/Frontear/glfw-libs/releases/latest) to setup GLFW for your Minecraft installation.